BONE BROTH BENEFITS

 Enhanced Results on the Keto, Paleo and Intermittent Fasting Diets

 Contains collagen - Organic chicken bones (especially feet!) add extra collagen to your broth.
-Our chicken bone broth contains 6 grams of collagen per serving.

 Can’t You Get Collagen From Plants?

-No. Plants are a great source of vitamins and minerals that can help stimulate your body to produce its own collagen, but there is no known plant food that offers type II collagen, the form that offers all of the health benefits listed above.
+No. Plants are a great source of vitamins and minerals that can help stimulate your body to produce its own collagen, but there is no known plant food that offers type II collagen, the form that offers all of the benefits listed above.

 How to Get More Bone Broth into Your Diet

 Of course, you don’t just have to drink it — although we do have a free and epic downloadable bone broth sipping guide for when you do.
-You can blend bone broth into your green smoothies, make healthy collagen gummy bears, and use it in everything from scrambled eggs, soups, curries, stews, breakfast bowls, and tacos.View Our Products
+You can blend bone broth into your green smoothies, make yummy collagen gummy bears, and use it in everything from scrambled eggs, soups, curries, stews, breakfast bowls, and tacos.View Our Products